 Business graduates nationwide have good prospects for the future.
 Recent Bureau of Labor Statistics (BLS) data predicts 2016 to 2026 total growth of at least 5% in all but 5 of 37 business and management occupations.
 Market analysts and marketing specialists are expected to see the most growth, at 22.8% over the decade-long period, with financial managers coming in second at 18.7%.

-Based on BLS data, the average annual wage in 2016 across all occupations in Ohio was $45,749, ranking the state 36th out of 51 in the US (including the District of Columbia).
+Based on BLS data, the average annual wage in 2016 across all Ohio occupations was $45,749, ranking the state 36th out of 51 in the US (including the District of Columbia).
 For the business and management occupations shown below, the weighted average annual salary was just over $90,000, or close to double the overall state average.
 This fits the general trend seen in most states.
-As is also the case in most places, chief executives in Ohio had by far the highest average salaries, at around $198,000.
-The data shows an interesting “near tie” for second place in the state among financial managers, marketing managers, architectural and engineering managers, sales managers and computer and information systems managers, all of which were in the neighborhood of $133,000.
+As is also the case in most places, Ohio’s chief executives had by far the highest average salaries, at around $198,000.
+The data shows an interesting “near-tie” for second place in the state among financial managers, marketing managers, architectural and engineering managers, sales managers, computer and information systems managers, all of which were in the neighborhood of $133,000.
 Labor relations specialists were the lowest-paying subcategory at $38,190.